 The ability to regulate your appetite is the foundation of lifelong healthy eating and living.The ability to regulate your appetite is the foundation of lifelong healthy eating and living. #healthykids #thenourishedchild #childhoodnutrition Click To Tweet

 The opposite can be true, too.
 Erratic eating leads to a lack of appetite and inadequate eating over time.
 Sometimes this is why the toddler won’t eat happens or your child becomes a picky eater.

-Healthy Meals Plans and an Eating Schedule Work Together
+A Healthy Meal Plan and an Eating Schedule Work Together

 Developing a schedule for meals and snacks helps your child get the variety of nutrients she needs in her diet on a daily basis (40 different ones!).